 Produce land use and watershed area reports to provide a quick check of watershed segment connectivity.

-Produce Expert Statistics for hydrology calibration as recommended in the original HSPEXP, at multiple sites in the watershed, in simple text files.
+Produce Expert Statistics for hydrology calibration (using the computations from the original HSPEXP) at multiple sites in the watershed, in simple text files.
 The EXS file can list more than one site, or the folder containing the model calibration files can have multiple EXS files, for multiple locations.

 Produce advice for model calibration for each calibration site.